-Financial statements and accounting Financial position (continued)
+Financial position (continued)

 2018-19 financial position

 The annual accounts are prepared on a going concern basis.
 A deficit of £1.1 million was reported in the final outturn in June 2019 for the year ended 31 March 2019.
 The integration scheme states that 'In the event that an overspend is evident following the application of a recovery plan, use of reserves or, where the Strategic Plan cannot be adjusted, the following arrangements will apply:-